Dancing FBI agent who shot man at Denver bar pleads guilty

-A dancing FBI agent who accidentally shot a man in the leg after doing a backflip at a Denver bar will avoid jail after pleading guilty to third-degree assault.
+A dancing FBI agent who accidentally shot a man in the leg after doing a backflip at a Denver bar will avoid jail time after pleading guilty Friday to third-degree assault.

-The Denver Post reports 30-year-old Chase Bishop entered his plea Friday and was sentenced to two years of probation.
+Chase Bishop, 30, struck a plea deal with prosecutors and was sentenced to two years of probation, The Denver Post reported .
+He also must pay more than $1,600 in fines and court costs.

-Footage of the June 2 shooting shows him dancing in the middle of a circle of people before doing the backflip.

 $20 for 365 Days of Unlimited Digital Access